Attention Deficit Hyperactivity Disorder

 What Causes ADHD

 ADHD is a disorder with complex origins, involving genetic, neurological, and environmental factors.
 Research suggests multiple causes of ADHD, with genetics playing a significant role.
 Studies on ADHD brain symptoms reveal differences in dopamine regulation and brain development.
 While some cases are linked to ADHD from birth, external influences like prenatal substance exposure also contribute.
 Diagnosis of ADHD involves evaluating these potential causes to develop personalized treatment plans.
+A comprehensive ADHD assessment is essential to identify core ADHD characteristics in individuals.
+Understanding these traits helps tailor interventions for ADHD patients, improving their ability to manage symptoms effectively over time.

 1. Genetics: Runs in Families